GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

     }
     {{< /runnable >}}

     {{% notice "tip" %}} This tutorial will feature many executable Dgraph query snippets similar to the above.
-If your Dgraph Alpha server is running at the default location (`localhost:8080`) and you [installed](#installation) the schema for the `dgraph-twitter-clone` you can execute these runnable queries in the browser and receive output from your own Dgraph installation.
+If your Dgraph Alpha server is running at the default location (`localhost:8080`) and you [installed](#installing-the-app-locally) the schema for the `dgraph-twitter-clone` you can execute these runnable queries in the browser and receive output from your own Dgraph installation.
 If your installation is running elsewhere, feel free to manually adjust the endpoint field in the runnable dialog box to send the query to that location. {{% /notice %}}

-### Schema
+### Creating the Schema

 Before we dive into the code let's briefly look at the schema our Twitter app is using.
 As discussed, we're working with tweets, users, and hashtags, so we cover all three primary elements in the full schema found below.